Upcoming VIM Events

 Early Response Team (ERT) Training

-What do UMCOR Early Response Teams Do?
+What Do ERT Teams Do?

 - Provide a Christian presence.
 This does not sound like a task… and is NOT, however, it can be the MOST important thing a team can do.